Recap / The Simpsons S 13 E 6 She Of Little Faith

 - Bowdlerization, Word of God, and What Could Have Been: Originally, there was supposed to be a scene where an Arab man named Hassan Jay Salam is arrested for shooting the rocket into the church because the rocket has his initials on it (which are actually Homer's initials), but, because of the 9/11 attacks and fear of backlash from Arab viewers, the producers had the scene cut.
 The DVD commentary talks about the missing scene, and it is included on the deleted scenes reel on the DVD.

 - Crisis of Faith: Plot of the episode.

 - Jerk with a Heart of Gold: Kearney, a known bully and petty thug, is right to point out what has to be done about the church, making it a priority.

-- Kid Has a Point: Lisa does explains to Bart she's not going for a new way to worship just because it's sounds cool, she rather find one that brings her peace while reminding God that she still respects Him.
+- Kid Has a Point: Lisa does explain to Bart she's not going for a new way to worship just because it's sounds cool, she rather find one that brings her peace while reminding God that she still respects Him.